ctufarel/TECDetec/README.md

 -idx_te ---	The basename of the index for the transposon sequence assembly

-idx_mskge --- The basename of the index for the masked genome
+idx_mskge --- The basename of the index for the masked reference genome

--idx_ge --- The basename of the index for the transposon sequence assembly
+-idx_ge --- The basename of the index for the non-masked reference genome

 -lib_type ---	Library type, unstranded if not specified (default is unstranded).
                   fr - first read is sequenced in the sense orientation (e.g. Ligation)